Atlassian Team Playbooks

 Atlassian product news Team23

-Atlassians' recent Team23 event in Las Vegas was an impressive showcase of innovative products, integrations and powerful updates aimed at redefining the future of the workplace.
-In this article, you'll learn which Atlassian product innovations were unveiled at Team23.
-Among them Atlassian Intelligence, Confluence Whiteboards, Databases, Atlassian Together, Atlassian Analytics, Beacon, BYOK, Jira Product Discovery, OpenDevOps and Compass.
+Atlassian's recent Team23 event in Las Vegas was an impressive showcase of innovative products, integrations and powerful updates that aim to redefine the future of work.
+In this article you will learn which Atlassian product innovations were presented at Team23.
+These included Atlassian Intelligence, Confluence Whiteboards, Databases, Atlassian Together, Atlassian Analytics, Beacon, BYOK, Jira Product Discovery, OpenDevOps and Compass.

 From revolutionizing data management to improving team collaboration with artificial intelligence.
 Read on to learn more about the potential of these new solutions and how they can benefit your teams.